varigence/docs/bimlflex/support/troubleshooting-tips.md

 ---
 # Troubleshooting Tips

-When an error occurs in any of the components of the BimlFlex application, these tips can help to identify the root cause.
+When an error occurs in any of the components of the BimlFlex App, these tips can help to identify the root cause.

 ## Reviewing BimlStudio errors